Amman: Religion

+Abu Darwish mosque in east Amman, built in the 1960s.

 Amman has a mostly Sunni Muslim population, and the city contains numerous mosques.
 Among the main mosques is the large King Abdullah I Mosque, built between 1982 and 1989.
 It is capped by a blue mosaic dome beneath which 3,000 Muslims may offer prayer.
 The Abu Darweesh Mosque, noted for its checkered black-and-white pattern, has an architectural style that is unique to Jordan.
 The mosque is situated on Jabal Ashrafieh, the highest point in the city.
 The mosque's interior is marked by light-colored walls and Persian carpets.
 During the 2004 Amman Message conference, edicts from various clergy-members afforded the following schools of thought as garnering collective recognition: Hanafi, Hanbali, Maliki, Shafi'i, Ja'fari, Zahiri, Zaydi, Ibadi, tassawuf-related Sufism, Muwahhidism and Salafism.
 Amman also has a small Druze community.

 Large numbers of Christians from throughout Jordan, particularly from al-Salt, have moved to Amman.
 Nearby Fuheis is a predominantly Christian town located to the northwest of the city.
 A small Armenian Catholic community of around 70 families is present in the city.
 Ecclesiastical courts for matters of personal status are also located in Amman.
 A total of 16 historic churches are located in Umm ar-Rasas ruins in Al-Jeezah district; the site is believed to have initially served as Roman fortified military camps which gradually became a town around the 5th century AD.
 It has not been completely excavated.
 It was influenced by several civilizations including the Romans, Byzantines and Muslims.
 The site contains some well-preserved mosaic floors, particularly the mosaic floor of the Church of Saint Stephen.